Fancy French: Rémoulade

-The classic French sauce starts with another classic French sauce, mayonnaise, to which is added mustard, capers, chopped gherkins, often parsley and chervil or other herbs — and anchovies.
+The classic French sauce starts with another classic French sauce, mayonnaise, to which is added mustard, capers, chopped gherkins, often parsley and chervil or other herbs — anchovies.

 Generally served with cold meats, fish and shellfish, rémoulade is versatile sauce.
 It can also be prepared with paprika.